-This is the end of the directions on your screen.
-Do not go on until you are told to do so.
-Some words or phrases will be underlined.
-If you see any underlined words or phrases, you can open the link to display a pop-up glossary that will provide you with the definition of the word or phrase.
-During testing, raise your hand if you have any difficulties with your testing device, so that I can assist you.
-I will not be able to help you with test questions or the online tools during the test.
-Once you have checked your work in this unit, raise your hand and I will instruct you to log out of the test.
-I will then collect your student testing ticket and scratch paper.
-Once you have exited the test, you may not log back in.
+SayThis is the end of the directions on your screen.
+Do not go on until you are told to do so.Some words or phrases will be underlined.
+If you see any underlined words or phrases, you can open the link to display a pop-up glossary that will provide you with the definition of the word or phrase.During testing, raise your hand if you have any difficulties with your testing device, so that I can assist you.
+I will not be able to help you with test questions or the online tools during the test.Once you have checked your work in this unit, raise your hand and I will instruct you to log out of the test.
+I will then collect your student testing ticket and scratch paper.Once you have exited the test, you may not log back in.

-Read from OPTION A, B, or C below based on your state or local policy (refer to your School Test Coordinator).
+Read from OPTION A, B, or C below based on state or local policy (refer to your School Test Coordinator).

-OPTION A After you have logged out of the test, sit quietly until the unit has ended.
+Say OPTION A After you have logged out of the test, sit quietly until the unit has ended.
 OPTION B After you have logged out of the test, I will dismiss you.
 OPTION C After you have logged out of the test, you may read a book or other allowable materials until the unit has ended.

-(Say) Scroll to the bottom of the screen.
+Sav Scroll to the bottom of the screen.

-Say (Pause.)
+Jay (Pause.)

 Select the "Start Section" button.

 (Pause.)

 You should now be in the test.

-Say You will have
+Sav You will have

 Cay (Select the unit being administered)

-Grade 3 Grade 3 Unit 1: 90 minutes
+Grade 3 Grade 3 Unit 1: 75 minutes

 Grade 3 Unit 2: 75 minutes

-Grade 3 Unit 3: 90 minutes

-(Grade 3 Unit 4: 90 minutes, if applicable)
+(Grade 3 Unit 3: 75 minutes, if applicable)

-to complete this unit.
-I will let you know when you have 10 minutes of testing time left.
+\ldots to complete this unit.
+I will let you know when you have 10 minutes of testing time

-Turn to the next page.
-You may begin working now.
+left.